 But for most of its running time, this compilation shows what happens when idea and execution work together.
-A good number come from students in varying animation programs around the world.
+A good number come from students in varying animation programs around the world which you can learn more here.
 Another majority come out of computer graphics, though not the kind we’ve been seeing in multiplexes.

 Let’s work backward in the running order as an example.
 “Madagascar, a Journey Diary (Madagascar, carnet de voyage)” by Bastien Dubois brings a sketchbook to thrilling life.
 In a series of tableaux that jump from watercolor to pen-and-ink to collage, Dubois animates an impressionistic journey of a backpacker through the title country.
 None of the effects, which make the journal look like a dreamlike pop-up book, could have been done without computers, yet technology is furthest from the mind.
 The film breathes life.

 “The Bellows March” from Eric Dyer also uses technology in a new way.
 With a 3D printer, Dyer and his team made hundreds of miniature squeezeboxes in different stages of expansion and then colored them, rainbow style.
 The resulting animated eye candy is organic, psychedelic, fractal and purely beautiful.

 Sometimes the animation is as old-school as repetitive drawing, but there is still innovation, even here.
 Marv Newland’s “Postalolio” is a flip-book of sorts — a cartoon dog that morphs and rides skateboards — but each frame was drawn on a postcard, which then was mailed back to the animator.
 The resulting stamps and postmarks become as much a part of the film as the dog.